Boana latistriata

 Boana latistriata is a species of frog in the family Hylidae.
 It is endemic to Brazil and only known from its type locality, Itatiaia National Park, and from Marmelópolis, both in the state of Minas Gerais.
 The specific name latistriata refers to the wide stripes on the back of this frog.

 Description

 Adult males measure 35–41 mm and adult females 41–52 mm in snout–vent length.
 The tympanum is distinct.
 Finger and toe tips bear adhesive discs; fingers have traces of webbing while the toes are moderately webbed.
 The dorsum has a characteristic pattern consisting of four wide, light brown longitudinal stripes interspersed by three narrow brown stripes.
 The flanks have a dark brown lateral stripe delimited by a white line above and by a narrow white stripe below.
 Males have a subgular vocal sac.

 Tadpoles of Gosner stage 25 measure about 42 mm in total length, including the 14 mm body.
 The tadpoles reach a total length of 64 mm at Gosner stage 39, including the 21 mm body.
 The tail fin is higher than the body.

+Taxonomy

+There is some disagreement on whether Boana latistriata is a full species; one recent study has suggested it is a synonym of Boana polytaenia, while another indicates that B. latistriata is a full species, and most closely related to Boana beckeri.
+Between taxonomic authorities, the IUCN accepts B. latistriatas synonymy with B. polytaenia, while Amphibian Species of the World currently maintains B. latistriata as a full species.